 S3: Hannibal RoyBean the show's embodiment of true evil, the only character that has no trace of a likability to him.
 His theoretical victory over the protagonists is described (by Chase Young no less) as being WORSE than the end of the world.
 Far....far worse.
 While not exactly stronger than Chase, he's easily more dangerous.

 Thundercats had a form.
-While they kept using many of the same major villains later in the show, the mutants became more competent when Ratar-o took over from Ssslithe, Mum-ra gained the Sword of Plun-darr and lost his weakness to mirrors, and we were introduced to a new group of villains in the Luna-taks, who were so powerful as a group they usually only showed up singly or in pairs so the Thundercats would have a chance of winning.
+While they kept using most of the same major villains later in the show, the mutants became more of a threat under Ratar-o's more competent leadership.
+Mum-ra gained the Sword of Plun-darr and lost his weakness to mirrors.
+And we were introduced to a new group of villains in the Luna-taks, who were so powerful as a group they usually only showed up singly or in pairs so the Thundercats would have a chance of winning.

 Any sort of multi-round elimination tournament, from spelling bees to professional sports championships, works a lot like this: the first round includes (and eliminates) the less-skilled participants, then the moderate ones get culled in the second round, and so forth, until only the top two contenders are left to face off for the trophy.
 Bracketed tournaments often "seed" the teams/participants.
 In the very first round, the participant who is most likely to win is pitted against the participant who is least likely to win.
 This practice tries to avoid situations where the best and second best participants face off in an early round (giving the third best a go at number one without having to go through number two).
 When the competition results are uninteresting (first seed places first, second seed places second, etc) the people who drew up the competition brackets sit around and congratulate themselves.
 The point is that the matches in the later stages will have been made as interesting as possible, with the maximum possible number of top seeds still in contention.